VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations: : Design and Construction

 \subsubsection{Expert Annotation and Quality Control}

-To build reliable human ground truth, \benchmark adopts a rigorous three-stage annotation and quality control workflow (bottom panel of Figure~\ref{fig:construction_framework}) informed by benchmark construction approaches~\citep{rein2024gpqa,liu2025nl2sql,zhu2024large}.
+To build reliable human ground truth, \benchmark adopts a rigorous three-stage annotation and quality control workflow (bottom panel of Figure~\ref{fig:construction_framework}) informed by benchmark construction approaches~\citep{rein2024gpqa,liu2025nl2sql,zhu2024large, shen2026debuggingdefectivevisualizationsempirical}.
 This systematic process ensures high-fidelity and consistent scoring through careful review and expert judgment.

-\textbf{Stage 1: Initial Annotation.} We recruited highly qualified crowdsourcing workers through the CloudResearch platform~\citep{cloudresearch2022}.
-To ensure annotation quality, we not only set strict screening criteria (e.g., Bachelor's degree or higher, 97\%+ task approval rate, native English speaker, and professional background in multiple relevant fields; see Appendix~\ref{appendix:recruitment_standards} for details), but also designed a dedicated annotation interface (see Appendix~\ref{appendix:annotation_interface}) to guide the process.
-Crucially, we embedded ``validation checks'' into the annotation tasks to identify and filter out inattentive responses (examples in Appendix~\ref{appendix:quality_control_mechanism_and_candidate_strategy_generation}).
-We paid USD \$10 per hour for this task.
-Each of the 3,090 samples was scored by three independent annotators across six evaluation dimensions (see Appendix~\ref{appendix:annotation_task_design} for task design details), generating an initial scoring matrix.
+\textbf{Stage 1: Initial Annotation.} We recruited 603 highly qualified crowdsourcing workers through the CloudResearch platform~\citep{cloudresearch2022}.
+To ensure annotation quality, we set strict screening criteria (see Appendix~\ref{appendix:recruitment_standards} for details) and designed a dedicated annotation interface (Appendix~\ref{appendix:annotation_interface}).
+Crucially, we embedded validation checks to identify and filter out inattentive responses (examples in Appendix~\ref{appendix:quality_control_mechanism_and_candidate_strategy_generation}).
+Each of the 3,090 samples was scored by three independent annotators across six evaluation dimensions (task design details in Appendix~\ref{appendix:annotation_task_design}), generating an initial scoring matrix.

-\textbf{Stage 2: Quality Control.} To address scoring disagreements among annotators, we designed a systematic conflict identification and resolution mechanism based on established crowdsourcing quality control and statistical evaluation theory~\citep{gadiraju2015understanding, rousseeuw2005robust, brennan2001generalizability}.
+\textbf{Stage 2: Quality Control.} To address scoring disagreements among annotators, we designed a systematic conflict identification and resolution mechanism based on established crowdsourcing quality control and statistical evaluation theory~\citep{gadiraju2015understanding, rousseeuw2005robust, brennan1992generalizability}.
 The system first identifies high-disagreement samples by analyzing score variance, then algorithmically generates candidate resolution strategies including outlier removal, malicious scoring detection, and sub-dimensional bias correction.
 These algorithm-generated suggestions are processed and ranked before being submitted to the expert team for final review (complete algorithmic details and parameters in Appendix~\ref{appendix:quality_control_mechanism_and_candidate_strategy_generation}).